amitaiassaf/B-cell-Immunodominance-Hierarchies/README.md

 <img src="/Images/virus_onrate_1.jpg" width="600">

-The rates are input to a germinal center simulation that predicts the number of B cells created against different residue on the surfance of HA
+The rates are input to a germinal center simulation that predicts the number of B cells created against different residue on the surface of HA

 <img src="/Images/GC_scheme_1.jpg" width="600">

 Based on this simulation, we can estimate the fraction of memory B cells against different surface residues - these are the B cell immunodominance maps (estimating from a simulation) of HA.
-The conserved part on the stem is outlines in yellow.
+The conserved part on the stem is outlined in yellow.
 Vaccination with the virus elicits very little response against this part

 <img src="/Images/B_cell_immuno_virus.jpg" width="800">